-Alberto Cairo, Professor of Information Graphics and Visualization at the School of Communication of the University of Miami, is a top notch expert on Infographics and how they help us understand the world.
+Alberto Cairo, Professor of Information Graphics and Visualization at the School of Communication of the University of Miami, is an expert on Infographics and how they help us understand the world.
 He is the author of the book “The Functional Art”, an introduction to Information Graphics and Visualization, the communication of facts and data by means of charts, graphs, maps, and diagrams.
 Stuck somewhere between a manual and a novel, Professor Cairo’s book takes you through the secrets of data visualization and case studies of worldwide professionals.

 In an article by Chiara Nanni, a writer and blogger, Professor Alberto answers a few questions about his work and the future Infographic Art.
 Below are some excerpts.

 Can you obtain “user retention” with infographics, both in B2B and B2C?

 User retention can be achieved through different strategies, which refer to different levels of user engagement.
 Visual Appeal is the first level: fonts, typefaces, colors and illustrations do the job in making it fun and appealing for the eye.
 Information is the next level, and not one all designers pursue: the infographic should be insightful, informative and reveal something interesting, whatever the topic.
 Your goal is to make sure that your readers actually read the infographic, not just wander through it.
 If they like it and are caught by what it says, then they’ll also remember it.
 What I say in my book is also that starting from the visuals can be tricky: you should make sure you really have something to talk about first.

 The visualization wheel you present in your book can help define the balance between each aspect of an infographic for a desired overall effect (more complex and in depth vs. clearer and more superficial).
 But how do you catch multiple target audiences with the same infographic?